Pcothren/DearPyGui-Examples/README.md

 <sub>(This repo is available under a free and permissive license)</sub>

 # Dear PyGui-Examples
-This is a repo for examples that demonstrate the abilities of the python UI library [DearPyGui](https://github.com/hoffstadt/DearPyGui).
+This is a repo for examples that demonstrate the abilities of the python UI library [DearPyGui](https://github.com/hoffstadt/DearPyGui).\
+A Directory and GIF of every example can be found on the [DPG Docs example page](https://hoffstadt.github.io/DearPyGui/examples.html)

  ---